FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Appendix

 \subsection{Portfolio Management}

-\textbf{Markowitz Portfolio Selection}: introduced by Harry Markowitz in 1952 \cite{markowitz1952portfolio}, is a framework for constructing portfolios that optimize expected return for a given level of risk or minimize risk for a given level of expected return.
+\textbf{Markowitz Portfolio Selection} \cite{markowitz1952portfolio}: introduced by Harry Markowitz in 1952, is a framework for constructing portfolios that optimize expected return for a given level of risk or minimize risk for a given level of expected return.
 This method uses expected returns, variances, and covariances of asset returns to determine the optimal asset allocation, thereby balancing risk and return through diversification.

-\textbf{FinRL-A2C}: is an RL algorithm proposed to address single stock trading and portfolio optimization problems in \cite{liu2020finrl}.
-The RL models makes trading decisions (i.e., portfolio weights) based on the observation of previous market conditions and the brokerage information of the RL-agent.
+\textbf{FinRL-A2C} \cite{liu2020finrl}: is an RL algorithm proposed to address single stock trading and portfolio optimization problems in Liu et al..
+The RL models make trading decisions (i.e., portfolio weights) based on the observation of previous market conditions and the brokerage information of the RL agents.
 The implementation of this algorithm \footnote{\url{https://github.com/AI4Finance-Foundation/FinRL-Meta}} is provided and is used as baselines in our study.

+\textbf{Equal-Weighted ETF} \cite{plyakha2012does}: is a portfolio giving equal allocation to all stocks, similar to a buy-and-hold strategy in single-stock trading, can provide a benchmark on market trends.